 Odin also has another son and he was born to the giantess Gunloo.
 He is called Bragi.
 Bragi is the god of poetry and he was conceived during Odin's attempts to get back his treasured mead of inspiration.
 Bragi is the husband of the goddess Idunna.
 Bragi is effectively the storyteller of the northern gods and in Germanic traditions poets were highly regarded for their ability to weave words into destiny and to keep the tribe together.

 The sagas point to a number of other gods who may also be the offspring of Odin but the ones I have covered are universally recognised as his family.
 There are also tales of offspring with Human maidens, but these children do not compare with the stories of Zeus and his demigods.

-The problem we have is that a lot of the knowledge has been lost over time and it is a history I feel we miss.
-And it is something of a mystery I cannot see us solving.
+The problem we have is that a lot of the knowledge has been lost over time and it is a history that is unfortunately missing.
+It is something of a mystery that I cannot see us solving anytime soon.